k9chen/k9chen.github.io/_posts/2018-12-22-descartes.md

 ---
 layout: distill
 title: Ch2.
-Descartes' Last Words, Beautifully Expressed as a Cardioid
+Descartes' Last Words, Poignantly Expressed as a Cardioid flowers for al
 description: The happy or perhaps sad love story of a beloved thinker from history.
 giscus_comments: true
 date: 2024-05-23